MENU

 Mr. Johan Jansen who is the son of tomato farmer in Zundert went to China and encountered tea in 2008.
 Then, he conceived of planting tea in Holland.

 With support from investors, Johan starts a tea seedling cultivation business in Holland.
-He imported tea seedlings from tea-producing areas around the world, but most of them died because they couldn’t withstand the cold weather in Holland.
+He imported tea seedlings from tea-producing areas around the world, but most of them died because they couldn’t withstand the cold and dry weather in Holland.
 However, he continued breeding for over 8 years and finally created a variety that could withstand the colder climate.
 Then, he started a business that cultivated nursery stocks of a tea and other plants, and sold them.
 When selling a nursery stock of tea plants, the way of growing tea plants is also explained to consumers.

 The business got on the right track.
 He sold the business to investors so that he could start a new business.